hull/hull-planhat/assets/readme.md

 ### User data from Hull to Contacts in Planhat

-You can synchronize user attributes from Hull with Planhat contacts by specifying one or more user segments in the `Contact Filter` and making the required mappings under `User attributes mapping`:
+You can synchronize user attributes from Hull with Planhat contacts by specifying one or more user segments in the `Endusers Filter` and making the required mappings under `User attributes mapping`:
 ![Configure outgoing user data](./docs/outgoing_data_01.png)

 _Note_: The segments cannot have the event as a condition, because evaluation takes place after the event occured.
 So the connector won't recognize that the user is in the segment.
 We recommend to use a generic segment, e.g. users with external_ids which ensures that users will be in the segment before the event is registered.

 The connector will check the conditions in the following order:

-1. Check if the user is in one of the segments listed under `Contact Filter`
+1. Check if the user is in one of the segments listed under `Endusers Filter`
 2. Check if a new event occured which is in the `Tracking Filter`

 The connector will send events with the `action` set to name of the event in Hull and all properties passed as `info` parameter to the Planhat API.
-If present, the name, email and external_id of the Hull user will be send along to attribute the event to the appropriate contact in Planhat.
+If present, the name, email and external_id of the Hull user will be send along to attribute the event to the appropriate Enduser in Planhat.

 ### Account data from Hull to Companies in Planhat